XyrenTheCoder/Hex-decoder/README.md

 # Hex decoder
 A simple Hexadecimal string decoder using C++ strtol.

-## Content
+## Output method
-- file: output will be saved inside output.txt.
+- `file`: output will be saved inside output.txt.
-- instant: output can be viewed instantly after decoding.
+- `instant`: output can be viewed instantly after decoding.

 ## Format
 Hex value must NOT be grouped.